dooyounggo/MyConvNet/README.md

 # MyConvNet
-  Deep learning using TensorFlow low-level APIs
+  Deep learning using TensorFlow low-level APIs.

   Build your own convolutional neural networks using TensorFlow.